 I'm still a bit skeptical about the idea of "24 hour return to normal activities" that some claim, so I'm not sure you'll be skipping off for a 3-course supper the same day as surgery.

 As with all things, it's all very dependent on you and your unique body.
 We all recover at different rates, even when its a rapid recovery!

-No matter who you are, or how carefully your surgery is done, rest and healing is required after a BA.
+No matter who you are, or how carefully your breast surgery is done, rest and healing is required after a breast augmentation.

-Implants have evolved and so have surgical techniques.
+Breast implants have evolved and so have surgical techniques.
 The gentler and the more careful the breast augmentation is done, the easier the recovery will be.
-And I’m all for a quicker recovery 🙂
+And I'm all for a quicker recovery :)